Mental Health Counselor

 - Completion of a four-year college program in human services, counseling, nursing, psychology, education, or social work.

 - Completion of one to four years of graduate school in psychology, social work, counseling, or education, usually specializing in counseling or psychotherapy.
-One of the following degrees is required to be a professional counselor: Master of Social Work (MSW), Master of Education (MEd), or Master of Arts in psychology (MA).
+One of the following degrees is required to be a professional counselor: Master of Social Work (MSW), Master of Education (MEd), or Master of Science in Psychology (MS).
 In psychology and education, a doctorate can be completed (PhD or EdD).
 A Licensed Professional Counselor (LPC) holds either a master’s or doctorate degree, has two years of clinical supervision and must pass a written examination to become licensed.

 For more information on Master’s degree programs, contact: